Islandora-Collaboration-Group/ISLE/docs/install/install.md

-# Install ISLE
+# Demo ISLE Installation

 _Expectations:  It takes an average of **45 minutes** to read this documentation and complete this installation._

-This process creates a local Islandora installation (`isle.localdomain`) on your laptop or workstation.
+This process creates a local Islandora platform (`isle.localdomain`) on your workstation.
 This includes an un-themed Drupal website and empty Fedora repository for end users to test ingests, test metadata, update fields in SOLR indexing, develop code and otherwise "kick the tires" on ISLE.

 For additional help, please post a message to the [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle).
 This [Glossary](../appendices/glossary.md) defines terms used in this documentation.

 ### Assumptions / Prerequisites

-* This installation is intended for a local laptop or workstation.
+* This installation is intended for a local workstation.

 ---

 ### Process Overview

-* Edit File `/etc/hosts` to View ISLE Locally on Laptop or Workstation Browser
+* Edit File `/etc/hosts` to View ISLE Locally on Workstation Browser
 * Launch Process
 * Run Install Script
 * Test the Site